MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 1. Find the Sales Copilot app and select it to expand its row.

 1. Select **Remove** :::image type="content" source="media/trash.png" alt-text="Delete team trash can button."::: for the personal app and confirm you want to remove the app from the selected location.

+## FAQ

+### How do I know if the Sales Copilot add-in for Outlook is admin-deployed or user-deployed?

+If the Sales Copilot add-in for Outlook was installed from the Microsoft 365 admin center, it is considered as admin-deployed.
+If the Sales Copilot add-in for Outlook was installed automatically for your organization or sellers have installed it themselves, it is considered as user-deployed.

+You can check if the Sales Copilot add-in for Outlook is admin-deployed or user-deployed by following these steps:

+1. Open [https://aka.ms/olksideload](https://aka.ms/olksideload).
+If required, sign in to your Microsoft Outlook account.

+2. In the **Add-Ins for Outlook** window, go to **My add-ins** and **Admin-managed** tabs in the left pane, and check if the add-in is available under these tabs.

+    If the add-in is available under **Admin-managed** tab, it is admin-deployed.
+If the add-in is available under **My add-ins** tab, it is user-deployed.